VainF/Torch-Pruning/README.md

 #### Group-level Pruning

 With DepGraph, it is easy to design some "group-level" criteria to estimate the importance of a whole group rather than a single layer.
-In our paper, we extend the classic norm-based algorithm and introduce a simple GroupNormPruner, which learns group-level sparsity for pruning.
+In Torch-pruning, all pruners work in the group level.

 <div align="center">
 <img src="assets/group_sparsity.png" width="80%">